robertwgehl/robertwgehl.github.io/_posts/2024-02-11-Move Slowy Preview.md

 ---
 So... it's coming together.

 My current book, _Move Slowly and Build Bridges: Mastodon, the Fediverse, and the Struggle for Ethical Social Media_ is mostly drafted!
-I am drafting a conclusion, but for now, I figured I provide an overview of the book.
+I am drafting a conclusion, but for now, I figured I would provide an overview of the book.

 This post gives a chapter-by-chapter summary of the draft.
 Since it's a draft, things can still change, but as of today, I'm pretty pleased with the structure.